A muscle biopsy is the removal of a small piece of muscle tissue for examination.

 A muscle biopsy can help diagnose the following conditions:

-Additional conditions under which the test may be performed include:
+There are additional conditions under which the test may be performed.